Learn about the many facets and faces of FCPL and our community — one story at a time.

 Q. How do you spend your free time?

 Q. Tell us about your background.
-Where did you grew up and go to school?
+Where did you grow up and go to school?
 What did you study?

 Q. Did you have experience with the library or library staff when you were growing up?
-What attracted you to or inspires your work at the library?
+What attracted you to or inspired your work at the library?

 Q. Do you have a favorite program, service or resource offered by FCPL?
 Why?

 Q. You’re hosting a dinner party.
-Which three people, living or dead, would you invite, and why?
+Which three people, living or dead, would you invite?

 Q. Tell us something you are proud of and why.